m3f157O/GL_DM_CUDA/cuda_CONTEST/README.md

 Then we proceed to optimize the gpu kernels, and then verify the results and decide how to proceed

 ## Trivial optimizations
-First working implementation: Initial time 43ms
+First working implementation, tested on California.mtx: Initial time 50ms

 Initial optimizations:
-*Copy back pr at end instead of each iteration -4ms
+* Copy back pr at end instead of each iteration -4ms
-*Initial thread assignment (64 for Vertex-related loops, 512 for edges related loops) -8 ms *Remove unnecessary memsets (just useless memsets) -6ms *Pointer swap instead of memcpy (for pr and pr_temp swap)-4ms *Parallel reduction on euclidean (not really that necessary) -3ms
+* Initial thread assignment (64 for Vertex-related loops, 512 for edges related loops) -8 ms
+* Remove unnecessary memsets (just useless memsets) -6ms
+* Pointer swap instead of memcpy (for pr and pr_temp swap)-4ms

--25 ms so far for trivial optimizations
+-22 ms so far for trivial optimizations

 ## Non-trivial optimizations

 Following optimizations:
-*Pipeline memcpy (don't let current loop kernels wait for memcpy completion)-6ms *Stream initial implementation (each loop iteration proceeds on its own) -3ms *Stream final (error check pipeline, each error is checked while the following loop is already started, tradeoff with sync overhead) -5ms
+* Pipeline memcpy (don't let current loop kernels wait for memcpy completion)-6ms
+* Stream initial implementation (each loop iteration proceeds on its own) -3ms
+* Stream final (error check pipeline, each error is checked while the following loop is already started, tradeoff with sync overhead) -5ms
-*Set memory in kernels (instead of using memset we assign value with loop in kernels) -3ms
+* Set memory in kernels (instead of using memset we assign value with loop in kernels) -3ms

+-17ms so far for non-trivial optimization

--33ms so far for non-trivial optimizations
+-39ms so far for non-trivial optimizations

 ## Profiling